 - cause you to need to urinate frequently

 - cause you to wake up frequently during the night to urinate

 - cause a sudden urge to urinate, which can result in urinary incontinence if you can’t find a toilet quickly enough

 - cause you to not be able to empty your bladder fully

 - cause blood in the urine (haematuria)

 In the later stages, benign prostate enlargement can cause urine retention and other complications such as bladder stones, bladder infections and kidney damage.

-We at Sannidhya provide state-of-the-art treatment facilities for benign enlargement of the prostate, prostatitis (the painful prostate), and related men’s health issues such as post-operative incontinence and sexual difficulties.
+We at Sannidhya provide state-of-the-art treatment facilities for benign enlargement of the prostate in Ahmedabad, prostatitis (the painful prostate), and related men’s health issues such as post-operative incontinence and sexual difficulties.